 Making An Appointment

-Occasionally we are contacted by persons wanting to make an appointment for a student.
-It is important to us that students who seek our services do so out of their own choice, so we require all students to make their own appointments.
+Occasionally we are contacted by persons wanting to make an appointment, not for themselves but for a student.
+It is important to us that students who seek our services do so out of their own choice, so we require all students to request their own appointments.

 What will happen in the first session?